 Can defaulted student loans be forgiven?
-Most programs require you first get out of default, then apply for forgiveness.
+Most programs require you to get out of default first, then apply for forgiveness.

 Can you get student loan forgiveness if you are in default?

-Borrowers who are permanently disabled or attended a sham school remain eligible for student loan forgiveness even if their loans are in default.
-But public service workers and teachers have to be out of default and in good standing before they qualify for the Public Service Loan Forgiveness or Teacher Loan Forgiveness Programs.
+Federal student loan borrowers who are permanently disabled or attended a sham school remain eligible for student loan forgiveness even if their loans are in default.
+But public service workers and teachers must be out of default and in good standing before they qualify for the Teacher Loan Forgiveness or Public Service Loan Forgiveness Program.

-There are no formal private defaulted student loan forgiveness programs.
+There aren’t any formal private defaulted student loan forgiveness programs.
 But some lenders will write the debt off if the primary borrower dies or can no longer work due to mental or physical disability.
 Typically, the best option to deal with private student loans after they default or are charged off is to negotiate a settlement.

 How do I get defaulted student loan forgiveness?